aldo-gutierrez/bitmasksorter/README.md

         }
         return new int[]{mask, inv_mask};
     }

+    int mask = maskParts[0] & maskParts[1];
 ```

-So in cases of hybrid algorithms this adds another dimension to the selection of the best algorithms.
+So in cases of hybrid algorithms this mask adds another dimension to the selection of the best algorithms.
-For example TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on N the size of the array
+For example TimSort uses merge sort for big lists and insertion sort for small lists, so it depends  the size of the array (N)
 I suppose that other hybrid algorithms use or could use the range to know if a Count Sort could be performed instead.

-What I am proposing is better than range we could use the Bits Used (K) range that is (2 ^ K).
+K is the number of bits in the bitmask.
+I am proposing to use N and (2 ^ K) as a way to decide what algorithm or optimization to use in a hybrid sorting algorithm.
+(2 ^ K) could be better than the simple range.
+I think it could be faster as the bitmask calculation doesn't have an IF instruction in the for loop
-So in the fastest  Hybrid algorithm we could have two dimensions N and 2^K to decide which algorithm to use.
+So  we could have two dimensions N and 2^K to decide which algorithm to use, there could be a better algorithm for each combination.

-Off course there are bad cases, so for example if a list contains only the values 1111111110000000(65408) and 0000000111111111(511) the range is (64897)
+Off course there are bad cases, so for example if a list contains only the values 1111111110000000(65408) and 0000000111111111(511).
+In this case the range is (64897)
-but if we use the bit mask 1111111001111111 then the k range (2^k) is also high (65151).
+, but if we use the bit mask 1111111001111111 then the k range (2^k) is also (65151).
 If we partition by the first bit in QuickBitSorter then half the numbers will go correctly to the first partition and half to the other partition,
 and then in the next level of recursion after the partition all numbers will go to one partition, this is the case were a bitmask recalculation is needed.
 The bitmask recalculation will produce 0000000000000000 that means everything is the same value and already sorted
-RadixBitSorter doesn't consider this Bad case.
+RadixBitSorter doesn't consider this Bad case but QuickBitSorter does.

 ## QuickBitSorter
 Is similar to QuickSort but for choosing the pivot I use the bit mask.
-To be precise the palausible Average/Median according to the bit mask.
+To be precise the plausible Average/Median according to the bit mask.
 Having the bit mask helps when doing a Count Sort or Radix Sort for the last bits too.

 This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three
 pivots.

+This is similar to Binary MSD radix sort, but I think that the final bits count sort is different.
+And also Binary MSD radix sort uses all bits.
+I need to do more reading and comparisons to understand the differences

 For example if list contains all the numbers from 0 to 127  the bit mask is 1111111 and the first partition is done using the plausible average/median
 that is zeroing all bits but the first in the bit mask:  1000000 (64).

-This could be a good or bad pivot depending on the distribution of the numbers, information I don't have.
+This could be a good or bad pivot depending on the distribution of the numbers.
+The bitmask doesn't provide information of the distribution

 This algorithm when not using the Count Sort for the last X bits is slower than TimSort but faster than a Naive Stack Overflow QuickSort.
 The reason I think is that in the worst case there could be 32 levels of recursion and Count Sort could reduce that to (32 - Number Bits for CountSort)